-We are also working as part of the Cwm Taf Public Services Board to deliver the changes set out in the Cwm Taf Well-being Plan, in particular the Cwm Taf Well-being Objectives of Thriving Communities.
-This is set out in more detail in our PEOPLE priority plan.
+We are also working as part of the Cwm Taf Public Services Board (PSB) to deliver the changes it has set out in the Cwm Taf Well-being Plan, in particular the Cwm Taf Well-being Objectives of Thriving Communities, and our work to put in place Community Hubs and the wider support to residents and communities identified in our PEOPLE priority plan.

-- continuing to progress the Community Hubs development in Rhondda Fach (Ferndale) and Porth Plaza. - improving our arrangements to support all our residents including homeless people, to find suitable long term accommodation. - continuing our work to put in place an Arts programme with and for our communities. - progressing the first phase of Bryn Pica Eco Park.
+- continuing to progress the Community Hubs development in Rhondda Fach (Ferndale) and Porth Plaza. - improving our arrangements to support all our residents including homeless people, to find suitable long term accommodation. - continuing our work to put in place an Arts programme with and for our communities.